schriste6/UFOs/README.md

 1. All **Filter Search** criteria start with the default set to all (data).
 2. Any or all of the **Filter Search** criteria can be used.
 3. Using the full table of data, scroll to view available search criteria within the respective headings/columns.
-4. Click in the respective search cell and type search criteria - type over the text "default set to all".
+4. Click in the respective filter search cell and type search criteria - type over the text "default set to all".
+Select "Tab" or "Enter" to run the serach.
- Example of **Filter Search** with all filtered:
+ Example of **Filter Search** with entry into all serach filters:
+ Delivers all table data that qualify to all search criteria:
  ![](static/images/Steps_to_Search_All.png)
-  Example of **Filter Search** with one filtered:
+  Example of **Filter Search** with entry into one search filter:
+  Delivers all table data that qualify to all search criteria:
   ![](static/images/Steps_to_Search_Any.png)

 There is a description of how to perform a search, with images.
 (4 pt)